iterorganization/IMAS-Validator/docs/source/courses/basic/setup.rst

 IDS validator 101: setup
 ========================

-For these training excercises you will need an installation of ids_validator and access to IMASPy.
+For these training excercises you will need an installation of ids_validator and access to IMAS-Python.
 Have a look at the :ref:`installing` page for more details on installing IDS validator.
 To check if your installation worked, try